eitanrait/spring-app/README.md

 	comments(issueId,commentId,comment)

-	- The two tables are used so multiple comments can be associated with a single issueId without the need for nested comments in the issues table (flattened relations)
+	- Two tables enables multiple comments for one issueId without nesting comments in the issues table (it is a flattened table)

 ApplicationConfig.java :

-	- This class is the source for the WebClient bean to be injected into the RestClient
+	- This is the source for the WebClient bean to be injected into the RestClient

 RestClient.java :

-	- This class contains the methods that make a request to the GitHub API and persist the data
+	- Contains the methods that request Issues from the GitHub API and persists them

 	- As WebClient responses come in, they are converted to Issues objects and inserted into the DB